Becoming a CALA Member

 - Access to CALA member training events & forums (often free for members).

 - Up to 3 free vouchers for one of CALA’s E-Learning modules.

 - Submit articles for CALA’s blog, demonstrating best industry practice as well as upcoming events.

 - Provide content for CALA’s social media accounts such as local events, to encourage online engagement with parents, carers, practitioners and the local community.

 Members Zone Access

-- Includes access to early learning and childcare policies, procedures and templates, as well as committee information and employment matters.
+- Includes access to early learning and childcare policies, procedures and templates, as well as committee information.